-Remember them (ULT)
+Remember them (ULT) Punish them as they deserve (UST)

 Them likely means this son of Joiada, who had married a foreign woman, and Joiada himself, who had arranged with Sanballat for his son to marry Sanballat's daughter.
 As often in this book, remember means to think about someone and consider what action you should take in their regard.
 Nehemiah is not suggesting that God has forgotten about Joiada and his son.
 Alternate translation: "treat Joiada and his son the way they deserve for what they have done" (See: Idiom)